-The DFG will establish a new Priority Program "Electronic-Photonic Integrated Systems for Ultrafast Signal Processing" which will start in 2018.
+The DFG established a new Priority Program "Electronic-Photonic Integrated Systems for Ultrafast Signal Processing" (SPP 2111) which started in 2018.

-The initiative will be coordinated by Prof. Dr.-Ing.
+The initiative is coordinated by Prof. Dr.-Ing.
 J. Christoph Scheytt from Heinz Nixdorf Institute and CeOPP.
 It aims to disrupt the fundamental speed limits of conventional electronic signal processing by nanophotonic/nanoelectronic technology and electronic-photonic system and circuit design.
-It is one of 17 newly installed Priority Programs in Germany.

-Group III-nitrides for optoelectronics Prof. Dr. Donat As
+Group III-Nitrides for Optoelectronics Prof. Dr. Donat As

-Prof. Dr. Donat As University of Paderborn Faculty of Science Department of Physics Warburger Str.
+Prof. Dr. Donat As Paderborn University Faculty of Science Department of Physics Warburger Str.
 100 33098 Paderborn